-Specialized topic related to the history or thought of Buddhism as it developed in South Asia is selected by instructor.
+Specialized topic related to the history of Buddhist thought and practice as it developed in South Asia is selected by instructor.
 Course may be repeated for credit, if topic is different.
-HRHS 1515 Buddhist Traditions of South Asia recommended as background.
+HRHS 1515 Budhist Traditions of South Asia recommended as background.